aetperf/aetperf.github.io/_posts/2021-09-03-Built-in-Expectations-in-Great-Expectations.md

 It returns a dict-like validation report.
 The level of verbosity can be changed when creating reports.
-But anyway, in the present post, we are only interested in the "success" key:
+But in the present post, we are only interested in the "success" key:

 ```python